What Is a Business Model Canvas?

 It contains the costs, budget projections, resources projects, product releases, sales planning, and many other key aspects.

-Therefore it acts as a robust document to help the product manager keep the product on track.
+Therefore, it is a robust document to help the product manager keep the product on track.
 They must also use product manager tools to guide them.

 A canvas requires a lot of background work.
-Hence it can be said easily how much the product manager values the document.
+Hence, how much the product manager values the document is easily said.

 The canvas may also help the PM take notice of any time constraints and the pressure to meet any deadlines.